Tell me about the book!

 I'm glad you asked!
 If you would like to go a little bit deeper into the world of real-life AI, consider checking out the Amazon best-selling book.
 This Is Real AI walks you through one hundred diverse real-world implementations of AI.
 The book covers many of the stories found on this website in greater depth while retaining the brevity and simple language.
 Additionally, the book includes an analytical section in which a business-facing framework for discovering value creation with AI is presented.
 Machine learning AI is often made abstract and complex.
 This non-technical book makes the subject easy to understand.

-Available in softcover and as a Kindle e-book!
-Find the book on Amazon in The United States of America, The United Kingdom, Germany, France, Spain, Italy, Japan, Canada, India, Australia, The Netherlands, Brazil, and Mexico.
+It's available in softcover and as a Kindle e-book!
+You can find it on Amazon in The United States of America, The United Kingdom, Germany, France, Sweden, Spain, Italy, Japan, Canada, India, Australia, The Netherlands, Brazil, and Mexico.
+Thank you!

 What is AI?